Two-parameter counter-diabatic driving in quantum annealing: Numerical verification

-On the other hand, for the two-parameter CD driven Hamiltonian [$\mathcal{H}^{\lambda, \gamma}_\mathrm{CD}(t)$, Eq.~\eqref{eq_H_full_eff}, where $\gamma(t)=\gamma_\mathrm{init} + \lambda(t)$; circle, green dash-dotted line], it is observed that we reach considerably higher final ground state fidelity and lower residual energy compared to traditional quantum annealing and single-parameter CD driving for long annealing time regime (yellow-shaded areas).
-This is important since the asymptotic adiabatic regime (gray-shaded areas) starts at later times for larger system sizes as seen in Fig.~\ref{fig:p_spin}(c), meaning that the system performance in the long, but not yet adiabatic, time regime (yellow-shaded areas) becomes more and more important for larger systems.
-Stated otherwise, we come closer to the adiabatic regime more quickly, thus performing much better (around an order of magnitude reduction in annealing time to reach the same values of fidelity and residual energy) compared to its traditional quantum annealing and single-parameter CD driving counterparts.
+On the other hand, for the two-parameter CD driven Hamiltonian [$\mathcal{H}^{\lambda, \gamma}_\mathrm{CD}(t)$, given by Eq.~\eqref{eq_H_full_eff}, where $\gamma(t)=\gamma_\mathrm{init} + \lambda(t)$; circle, green dash-dotted line], it is observed that we reach considerably higher final ground-state fidelity and lower residual energy compared to traditional quantum annealing (QA) and single-parameter CD driving for the long annealing time regime (yellow-shaded areas).
+This is important since the asymptotic adiabatic regime (gray-shaded areas) starts at later times for larger system sizes as seen in Fig.~\ref{fig:p_spin}(c), meaning that the system performance in the long-, but not yet adiabatic, time regime (yellow-shaded areas) becomes more and more vital for larger systems.
+In other words, for the two-parameter CD driven Hamiltonian, we come closer to the adiabatic regime more quickly, thus performing much better (around an order of magnitude reduction in annealing time to reach the same values of fidelity and residual energy) compared to its traditional quantum annealing and single-parameter CD driving counterparts.
+Although the last term in Eq.~(\ref{eq:H0_plus_y}) with $\dot{\gamma}\beta$ may superficially seem not to add a new element to the single-parameter method just with $\dot{\lambda}\alpha$, the present numerical results clearly indicate that our two-parameter method leads to significant advantages in the intermediate-time region (yellow-shaded region in Fig.~\ref{fig:p_spin}).
+This time region is important in practice because, first, the gray-shaded adiabatic region is often hard to reach for very large systems, and, second, the green shaded short-time region has large residual energy and low fidelity.